david-villagra/Academic-Faster-RCNN/README.md

 ## Basic structure

+This method uses the basis of the [Faster-RCNN](https://arxiv.org/abs/1506.01497?context=cs.CV) architecture, combined with a Deep Convolutional Neural Network + Fully Connected layers, in order to achieve multiple object detection with real-time performance, on outdoor road-like environments.

-The algorithm takes as input an image that may have multiple objects in it.
-The image is then cropped in squared sections and the pieces aremax pooled and sent as input to a CNN that has previously been trained with images from the CIFAR-100 dataset (using coarse labels)
+The architecture takes as input an image that may have multiple objects in it.
+The image is then cropped in squared sections and the pieces are max pooled and sent as input to a CNN, that has previously been trained with images from the CIFAR-100 dataset (using coarse labels).
+The CNN Architecture is loosely coupled into the architecture, so it can be changed.
+For this project, two CNNs were implemnted: [GoogLeNet](https://research.google/pubs/pub43022/) and [ZFNet](https://arxiv.org/abs/1311.2901).

 ## Run the training phase
 The code is prepared to use different training parameters for the network.
 Therefore, the first thing to do is edit the files test_cases_zfnet.py or test_cases_googlenet.py in order to have the desired parameters.
 Once the parameters are set, rfor the ZFNet CNN run